kznhq/Heart-Disease-Prediction/README.md

 - thal (3=normal, 6=fixed defect, 7=reversable defect)

-The variable ```y``` on the other hand represents a 14th feature, num, which is going to be the output of the model to diagnose heart disease (disclaimer: this model should not be used for actual medical diagnosis, this is just based off of a dataset a computer engineering student got their hands on, please go see an actual doctor if you have heart concerns).
+The variable ```y``` on the other hand represents a 14th feature, num, which is going to be the output of the model to diagnose heart disease .
 Here, a value of 0 indicates <50% diameter narrowing in any major vessel of the cardiovascular system, thus a negative heart disease prediction.
 A value of 1 would indicate >50% diameter narrowing and thus would indicate a prediction of heart disease for the individual.

+## K-Nearest Neighbors

+The strategy for this one was to clean the dataset by removing the na values then use k-fold cross-validation to train the sets.
+For the value of k, we tried 5 and 10 because, after some research, it looked like those were the most common values for k to use.

+Next, we set up a while loop to try different values of k for KNN (which uses a different number of the nearest neighbors to classify a data point) and put the upper limit of k to wherever the program would throw an error, so it was as high as possible.
+This while loop will be run twice: once each for 5-fold and 10-fold.

+## Results

+For KNN, we got that the best accuracy was 0.552183908045977 by using 22 nearest neighbors and 10-fold cross-validation.

 ## References